 Due to sewer capacity and availability, septic is the most common wastewater treatment option in Unincorporated Hamilton County.
 Generally, the minimum lot size required for septic systems is 25,000 square feet.
-Residential development in rural areas without sewer service must therefore be built with these larger lots.
+Residential development in rural areas without sewer service is often built on these larger lots.
+Unless a decentralized/private sewer system is used, then density is treated as if its served by public sewer.